SaumyaSingh1/SaumyaSingh1/README.md

 - 👋 Hi there, I’m **@SaumyaSingh1**
 - 👀 I’m interested in *Software Development*
-- 🌱 I’m currently learning Data Structure and Algorithm and Web Development
+- 🌱 I’m currently learning Data Structures and Algorithm and Web Development

 <!---